mlochbaum/BQN/doc/undo.md

 # Undo

 Oh no, you've deleted a function after spending half an hour writing it!
 Well… hopefully your editor can help with that.
 But maybe you'll be interested to hear that BQN can reverse the action of some functions—ones that *don't* lose information.
-This capability is also used by [Repeat](repeat.md) (`⍟`) to repeat a negative number of times.
+This capability is also used by [Repeat](repeat.md) (`⍟`) to repeat a negative number of times, and [Under](under.md) (`⌾`) in some cases.

         2 ⌽ "abcde"